Paraplegic Man Stands and Moves His legs Voluntarily

-Relief from secondary complications of complete spinal cord injury "including impairment or loss of bladder control, sphincter control and sexual response "could prove to be even more significant.
+Relief from secondary complications of complete spinal cord injury including impairment or loss of bladder control, sphincter control and sexual response could be even more significant.

 "The spinal cord is smart," said Edgerton, distinguished professor of integrative biology and physiology and of neurobiology at UCLA.
 "The neural networks in the lumbosacral spinal cord are capable of initiating full weight-bearing and relatively coordinated stepping without any input from the brain.
 This is possible, in part, due to information that is sent back from the legs directly to the spinal cord."

 This sensory feedback from the feet and legs to the spinal cord facilitates the individual's potential to balance and step over a range of speeds, directions and levels of weight-bearing.
 The spinal cord can independently interpret these data and send movement instructions back to the legs "all without cortical involvement.

 Harkema, a professor of neurological surgery at the University of Louisville, oversees the human research program there.
 She began her career as a postgraduate student in Edgerton's UCLA laboratory, where Edgerton pioneered the field of locomotion with extensive animal studies.
 The two have been close collaborators ever since.

 "This is a breakthrough.
 It opens up a huge opportunity to improve the daily functioning of these individuals," said Harkema, lead author of today's Lancet article.
 "But we have a long road ahead."